pazz/schaeppert/README.md

 See `examples/bottleneck-1-ab.dot` for a dot-representation equivalent to the simple bottleneck in `examples/bottleneck-1-ab.tikz`.

-## Out
+## Output

-Each computation produces two outpurs: a tex file and a pdf file.
+Each computation produces two outputs: a tex file and a pdf file.
 The `tex` output is formatted using the template `latex/solution.template.tex`.
 The `pdf`output is generated using `pdflatex`.